BRAINTREE & NORTH ESSEX SUNDAY LEAGUE RULES

 “Playing Season” means the period between the date on which the first competitive fixture in the Competition is played each year until the date on which the last competitive fixture in the Competition is played.

 “Rules” means these rules under which the Competition is administered.

 “Sanctioning Authority” means the Essex County Football Association Limited.

-“Scholarship” means a Scholarship as set out in Rule C 3 (a) (i) of the rules of The FA.
+“Scholarship” means a Scholarship as set out in Rule C3.1.1 of the rules of The FA.

-“Season” means the period of time between an AGM and the subsequent AGM.
+“Season” means the period of time between one AGM and the next AGM.